The Ashes of Snow

 Photo: Den Fire

-The process seems to be an ordinary snowy environment, but there is subtle drama within.
+The process seems to be an ordinary snowy environment, but there is a subtle drama within.
 The black tainted snow causes a sense of misplacement of the snowing experience, bringing the audience a twist in the supposedly dreamy imagination of pure white snow.
-By manipulating the colour of snow and the falling pattern, the flaws, contamination and pollution are exaggerated as the snow falls.
+By manipulating the colour of snow and the falling pattern, the flaws, contamination and pollution are exaggerated as the snowfalls.
 Such a foreign but familiar environment gives the audience a space to think and reflect in the bittersweet beauty of destruction.
 In the process of snow falling in black and white, the artwork also creates a physical landscape of white snow tainted in black at times.
 With a hint of traditional Chinese ink painting, the minimal visual experience conveys an atmosphere that is dramatic, poetic, pessimistic and concerning for the future.

 Ultimately, the impure snowy landscape aims to heighten the sense and awareness of climate change, global warming and pollution on the global scale.
 In reality, black snow is oftentimes related to heavy pollution and contaminated environment, by staging the audience in the simple, yet dramatic immersive environment.
 The gradient change of snow colour is giving a space for the audience to think deeply of a non- exit and twisted situation and yet creates a stage of destruction and irreversible situation.